collamaf/UA9_22/README.md

 ```
 where `XXX` is the angle in the file name you like to process.
 Move the produced `.dat` files to the `BigDataFiles` for subsequent processing.

+**Note:** The `dumpRootToCSV.py` script currently implements also the possibility to smear the angular resolution (x-coordinate) with a random gaussian smearing tuned by the parameter `smearSigmaX` inside the script itself.
+It's set to 0 by default but can be changed manually when needed.

-*Note: * In the simulated files the name contains the angle with the wrong sign so when producing the `.dat` file change that in the name (+50 should be named `min50`, -30 should be named `plus30`).
+**Note:** In the simulated files the name contains the angle with the wrong sign so when producing the `.dat` file change that in the name (+50 should be named `min50`, -30 should be named `plus30`).

 ## Backward engineering (April '21 - a year later)
 ## Process Data from UA9